Do you have leftover cornbread you don't know what to do with? Read on to learn all about freezing your extra cornbread to use at a later date!

 How To Make Homemade Cornbread

 Making homemade cornbread is simple and only takes a few pantry staples.
 My dairy-free cornbread recipe is my go-to.
-It is a classic southern cornbread recipe that comes together in 30 minutes making it great for a weeknight side dish.
+It is a classic southern cornbread recipe that comes together in 30 minutes, making it great for a weeknight side dish.

 What To Serve With Cornbread

 Chili and cornbread is a classic combo that never gets old.
 I always make a batch of my homemade cornbread to go with my southwestern bison chili.
-Cornbread also goes excellent with pot roast, potato soup, or crispy buffalo chicken and veggies.
+Cornbread also goes excellently with pot roast, potato soup, or crispy buffalo chicken and veggies.

 What To Do With Leftover Cornbread